afraid-rebuke/refactored-memory/archive/README.md

 Dream big and dare to fail.
 Success doesn’t just find you.
 You have to go out and get it.
 Parallel Processing Sharding NLP Logging Blockchain Container Orchestration Event Sourcing Predictive Analytics Machine Learning Database Indexing Kubernetes Version Control
+Artificial Intelligence Logging Database The only way to do great work is to love what you do.
+Kubernetes CI/CD Scalability Opportunities don't happen.
+You create them.
+Firewalls IoT Algorithm Virtual Machines Pull Request